 RED-no-effect

-A statement potentially contains no side effects.
+Synopsis A statement potentially contains no side effects.

-A statement expression seems to have no side-effects and is redundant.
-For example, 5 + 6; will add 5 and 6, but will not use the result anywhere.
-Consequently the statement has no effect on the rest of the application, and should probably be deleted.
+Full description A statement expression seems to have no side-effects and is redundant.
+For example, 5 has no effect on the rest of the application, and should probably be deleted.